 The first major change brought in the 2019 Amendment Rule is the substitution of “The Copyright Board” mentioned in Chapter 2, Rule 3 of the Copyright Rules, 2013 by “The Appellate Board”.
-The amendment states that the formation such new board shall be as per the provisions of The Trademarks Act,1999 and further entails the qualifications required for being a “Technical Member” of the Board.
+The amendment states that the formation of such a new board shall be as per the provisions of The Trademarks Act, 1999, and further entails the qualifications required for being a “Technical Member” of the Board.

 -“through electronic means” has been inserted before “by registered post” to encompass e-communication within the ambit of the Act.